Why do we procrastinate?

 Hello!

-"At its heart, procrastination is about avoidance," Fuschia Sirois, a professor of psychology at the University of Durham in the U.K., told Live Science.
-Rather than the task itself, however, it's often the emotions attached to an activity that cause people to recoil, she said.
+“At its heart, procrastination is about avoidance,” Fuschia Sirois, a professor of psychology at Durham University in the U.K., told Live Science.
+The discomfort usually stems not from the task itself but from the negative emotions it triggers, she explained.

-"Like any personality trait, there are some biological underpinnings," Sirois said.
-Research suggests that procrastination is linked to impulsivity on a genetic level and may be a heritable trait.
-Sirois agreed that "there can be some genetic underpinnings, but that doesn't mean you're stuck and that's who you are."
+“Like any personality trait, there are some biological underpinnings,” Sirois said.
+Research links procrastination to impulsivity at the genetic level and suggests it can be inherited.
+However, she emphasized that biology does not determine destiny.

-"Procrastination becomes a quick, easy and 'dirty' way of coping with something, albeit in an avoidant way, when your coping resources are maxed out," Sirois said.
-But procrastination can pile on more stress by leaving a task hanging over a person's head, thus triggering a vicious cycle that can damage mental health, lower academic performance and lead to financial distress.
+“Procrastination becomes a quick, easy and ‘dirty’ way of coping with something, albeit in an avoidant way, when your coping resources are maxed out,” Sirois said.
+Ironically, putting tasks off often increases stress, creating a cycle that can harm mental health, academic performance, and finances.

-But if this is the year you want to stop procrastinating, let your resolution be to exercise self-compassion.
-"Forgiveness for your procrastination is very effective in reducing subsequent procrastination," Sirois said.
+If your goal this year is to stop procrastinating, start with self-compassion.
+“Forgiveness for your procrastination is very effective in reducing subsequent procrastination,” Sirois said.

 Thank you!